 Mike – Ahha, so in the most cases indexes should be dropped.
 Ok, so is there any script or guidance to detect redundant indexes for the most cases.

 Jon – Sure, here is the script which does that – however, this query just addresses the scenario of the Index 3 and Index 4.
 It does not talk about Included Columns or Index Order (ASC or DESC).
-Just use that for a start but do your analysis on this subject before you drop your indexes.
-You still have to check for order of the index and included columns as well.
+Just use that for a start, but do your analysis on this subject before you drop your indexes.
+You still have to check in order of the index and included columns as well.

 Mike – Perfect, I understand that the script is just for a quick start and not the complete solution.
 Now you mentioned “In Most Cases” – what are the special cases.
-What are the cases when an Index which absolutely qualify for the redundant index but should not be dropped.
+What are the cases when an Index which absolutely qualify for the redundant index, but should not be dropped.
 Would you please explain the special cases?

 Jon – Absolutely – there are always special cases.
 For example the width of the column matters.

 Mike – Okey I would love to learn more about this – would you please explain.

 Jon – Absolutely – I have a working example of it – Checkout Monday’s blog post.
 I will explain you in detail.